neha13rana/Chat-with-the-scientific-document/README.md

 hallucinations in LLMs since it is extracting and presenting information only from documents provided by end user.
 We want you to create a solution which can take input as atleast 2 or more doc types including pdf and making it ready to parse/send to any LLM.
-Bonus points for building a chat interface by

 **main technology which we are used here is :**